The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 At the same time, honest spiritual teaching would also say: most humans who consider departure from this life are not doing so from a position of clarity.
 They are doing so from a position of contraction, of pain that has narrowed vision to a single point, of a story told so many times it has become indistinguishable from reality.
 For these people, the intervention is not condemnation.
 It is expansion — the attempt to widen the aperture, to make visible what the pain has temporarily obscured.

 These are not the same situation.
 And treating them as the same situation — as every institution has done, for reasons that are now clear — is a failure of precision that has caused incalculable harm.
+The difference comes not from how or when you leave the material plane, but rather from the state of consciousness you are in at that moment.

 The most compassionate response to suffering is not “you must stay.”
 It is “let’s look clearly at what is actually here.”